Prathamesh52-28/Boat_project/README.md

 Here on the Product Page you can select an item and add to Bag.
 To make your purchase easy We have also added Filter button.

-You can filter products on the basis of Newly Arrived Products, Low to High Price & High to Low Price.
+You can filter products on the basis of Low to High Price & High to Low Price product and Alphabeticall order also

 ![product page filter1](https://user-images.githubusercontent.com/113714058/205997000-2912dcf9-0dc3-43db-8c02-c50608ddd48c.png)